The model is sent to software used by the printing machine.

 By focussing on the quality of the 3D prints we produce, we pride ourselves in a rigorous testing process to ensure your 3D print matches our quality control requirements.
 We’ve developed our own system which collects data on each build to ensure traceability.
 It has enabled us to understand the important factors influencing the selective laser melting process (SLM), from laser parameters to gas flow and powder quality.

 We mainly work with Product Developers who have a very clear idea, vision and design of the part that we can create with additive manufacturing and the SLM process.
 Most of our clients provide us with their designs in a CAD file but if you require design to be done, we can put you in contact with the right designers that will suit your specifications.
-We have been metal 3D printing parts for more than 10 years and are happy to look at your design and advise on the right course of action.

 Talk to us early in the design process to determine whether 3D printing is suitable for the printing of your parts.
 Most of our clients provide us with their designs in a CAD file but if you require design to be created, we can put you in contact with a designer.
 We have been metal 3D printing parts for more than 10 years and are happy to look at your design and assist with design ideas.